Arthritis & Arthrosis

 Arthritis is primarily a degenerative condition that comes with age due to wear and tear of the joints.
 Factors that can aggravate this process include excess weight, poor diet, low activity, old age and excessive levels of activity, with people who have a family history of arthritis much more likely to develop it.

-Unfortunately there is no way to cure arthritis, however with the right treatment and lifestyle changes, you can slow down the progression of the condition and effectively manage any pain caused by it.
+Unfortunately, there is no way to cure arthritis, however with the right treatment and lifestyle changes, you can slow down the progression of the condition and effectively manage any pain caused by it.

 Medical grade compression has been shown to be highly effective in relieving the pain and inflammation caused by arthritis.
 While compression socks normally bought at the chemist or airport can provide some relief, it's not long lasting or effective in most cases.
 It's important to use medical grade compression stockings to ensure adequate relief and pain management.